Below are some of my favorite websites, showing their latest content from RSS feeds.

 - : CVO Cascade Range GREEN/NORMAL - All volcanoes are at normal levels. - Recent Volcano Observatory Activity Reports

 - : HVO Mauna Loa GREEN/NORMAL - Seismicity slightly elevated.
 No clear evidence of resumed magmatic recharge. - Recent Volcano Observatory Activity Reports

 - : HVO Lo`ihi UNASSIGNED/UNASSIGNED - No activity of concern. - Recent Volcano Observatory Activity Reports

 - : HVO Hualalai GREEN/NORMAL - No activity of concern for Hualālai. - Recent Volcano Observatory Activity Reports

 - : HVO Haleakala GREEN/NORMAL - No activity of concern for Haleakalā. - Recent Volcano Observatory Activity Reports

 - : HVO Mauna Kea GREEN/NORMAL - No activity of concern. - Recent Volcano Observatory Activity Reports

-Oct 5, 2018 02:19 - No significant activity was detected at Mauna Kea Volcano in January.
-The largest earthquake was a M2.2 event, 5 km (3 mi) below ground level, under the north flank of the volcano, including a single felt earthquake located near Waimea.
+Dec 8, 2018 03:16 - No significant activity was detected at Mauna Kea Volcano in January.
+The largest earthquake was a M2.2 event, 5 km (3 mi) below ground level, under the north flank of the volcano on January 18.
+The USGS received no felt-reports following this event.
 A single, continuously recording Global Positioning System (GPS) receiver atop Mauna Kea (operated by NASA’s Jet Propulsion Laboratory) recorded no significant change in deformation.

-- : YVO Yellowstone GREEN/NORMAL - YVO Monthly Update: normal earthquake rates and deformation; new hydrothermal activity - Recent Volcano Observatory Activity Reports
+- : YVO Yellowstone GREEN/NORMAL - YVO Monthly Update: no changes to earthquake and deformation patterns - Recent Volcano Observatory Activity Reports